 Still not convinced?
 You can read some other reasons for why and tips on how to use flashcards more effectively.

 The act of making MCAT flashcards will help solidify and let you learn the material better than if they were just given to you or bought.
 Making your own MCAT flashcards also gives you more freedom in how you want to study.
 That said, it can be extremely time consuming creating 700 flashcards.
 That said, many of us may be less than ecstatic about creating 700 MCAT flashcards, and for that, there are plenty of companies willing to take your money in exchange for a stack of pre-made flashcards.
-Here are the top 3 MCAT flashcard sets that you can study with physical cards.

 If you want more MCAT question-based practice, you can read our review of Lecturio and decide if their Qbank is for you.
 Looking for more helpful study guides?
 Check out our list of the best organic chemistry study guides to help make studying and practicing for organic chem that much easier!